The FTSE 100’s valuation is one of the most important factors influencing large-cap investor returns.

 The dark green band in the middle shows the ‘normal’ range of values for the FTSE 100 between a CAPE of 14 and 20.
 Perhaps this should more accurately be called the ‘middle’ valuation range as the index hasn’t spent all that much time in the ‘normal’ band.

-Going forward from today there is slightly more upside potential than downside if we assume that the market will revert back to the long-run average CAPE valuation of 16 within the next 7 years.
+Going forward from today, there is slightly more upside potential than downside if we assume that the market will revert back to the long-run average CAPE valuation of 16 within the next seven years.
 You can see that expressed more quantitatively in the following table.

 Here I’m assuming that corporate earnings grow at a fairly typical rate of 4% a year and that the market returns to a CAPE of 16 in 7 years.

-The Ben Graham equity allocation in the table above is a simple active asset allocation tool which is based on an idea from Ben Graham.
-The idea was that an investor might want to move out of equities as valuations rise, and get more heavily into them as valuations fall, within a range of perhaps 25% in equities all the way up to 75% (although personally I’m always 100% in equities).
+The Ben Graham equity allocation in the table above is a simple active asset allocation tool that is based on an idea from Ben Graham.
+The idea was that an investor might want to move out of equities as valuations rise and get more heavily into them as valuations fall, within a range of perhaps 25% in equities all the way up to 75% (although personally, I’m always 100% in equities).